5 Things Every Business Owner Should Know About Future Growth

 If you own a business and have had one for some years, you may be noticing a shift in how your audience expects to receive information and interact with your company.
-For example, before there were POS (Point of Sale) systems, people would generally pay cash or write a check.
-For the more significant transactions, wire transfers existed, but they were done manually and took some time.
-After some time, the solution for charge cards came into existence and then it became expected.
-Now, Apple pay and Android Pay are expected by most customers now and will soon exist almost everywhere as the new method to charge a simple transaction.
+For example, before POS (Point of Sale) systems, people would generally pay cash or write a check.
+Wire transfers existed for the more significant transactions, but they were done manually and took some time.
+After some time, the solution for charge cards came into existence, and then it became expected.
+Now, most customers expect Apple Pay, Android Pay, and Android Pay and will soon exist almost everywhere as the new method to charge a simple transaction.

 How do you keep with the times and stay relevant when it comes to your growth?

-There are several ways but one crucial thing to invest in and focus on is how you are marketing your business, and it’s products or services.
-There are much newer, leading-edge methods to be aware of that they may have existed for a bit of time, as of late have become so much more technically advanced with the advent of targeted ads and data analytics and buyer intelligence collection methods.
+There are several ways, but one crucial thing to invest in and focus on is marketing your business and its products or services.
+There are much newer, leading-edge methods to be aware of that may have existed for a bit of time, as of late have become so much more technically advanced with the advent of targeted ads and data analytics, and buyer intelligence collection methods.

-We’ve developed the following list of 5 things we want you to be aware of when it comes to Business Growth.
+We’ve developed the following list of 5 things we want you to be aware of for business growth.

 - Build an active customer database using online tools that import and integrate with Facebook.
-You are likely using a tracking method for customers, but it may not integrate with Facebook or is set up at the moment.
+You are likely using a tracking method for customers, but it may not integrate with Facebook or be ready to function at the moment.
 You’ll want to make sure you connect your CRM system or import your customer list into Facebook’s Ad Manager account for your business.
 You may be wondering why this is important.
-Simply put, you can build profiles of these customers and later on, you can use Facebook (and any affiliated platforms – i.e., Instagram and Audience Network) to set up a “Lookalike” Audience.
-This audience that Facebook selects and assembles is designed to match the same customer profile as your existing customers.
-The beauty is that this is all done automatically and Facebook creates this audience that you can target advertisements and messages to them.
+Simply put, you can build profiles of these customers.
+Later on, you can use Facebook (and any affiliated platforms – i.e., Instagram and Audience Network) to set up a “Lookalike” audience.
+Facebook selects and assembles this audience to match the same customer profile as your existing customers.
+The beauty is that this is all done automatically, and Facebook creates this audience to target advertisements and messages to them.
 One thing to note is that you can’t learn the identities of these lookalike audiences because Facebook “anonymizes” them.

-- Develop a more significant and more considerable local awareness campaign and also consider using referral codes and possibly setting up affiliate marketing programs.
+- Develop a more effective and more considerable local awareness campaign and consider using referral codes and possibly setting up affiliate marketing programs.
 Building local exposure isn’t always an easy thing to do.
 There are multiple avenues, but each requires some time investment and commitment as well as consistency.
-One method is to join the local Chamber of Commerce within your town or city and participate in local events as well as join any listing opportunities for local directories.
-Another method to increase local participation and exposure is to craft local “Mastermind” meet-ups or classes where you offer a toned down version of your material by talking about benefits, methods in your trade and any other value you can give away.
-The best way to create local awareness and exposure is to give away free value up front and drive people into your doors so they can learn more about you and how you may be able to help them further.
-Developing referral codes and systems as well as affiliate marketing programs allows other businesses or possible partners to spread the word about your business even more than necessary word of mouth because often there are incentives attached to these programs.
-With little to no motivation, these programs often fail.
+One method is to join the local Chamber of Commerce within your town or city, participate in local events, and join any listing opportunities for local directories.

 - Provide Free Value Up-Front.
-This one was mentioned briefly in the last point.
+This item was mentioned briefly in the last point.
 Who doesn’t love free samples?
 Almost everyone.
-If you are in business and you can provide zero-cost value with no strings attached, you should do so right away!
+If you are in business and can provide zero-cost value with no strings attached, you should do so right away!
 The free sample can be in the form of a consultation call, appointment, or article and perhaps even a video that you provide access to online.
-There are many methods to develop free content, start building a list of all the creative ideas you have and then have friends and family help you with choosing the right ones.
+There are many methods to develop free content.
+Start building a list of all the creative ideas you have, and then have friends and family help you choose the right ones.
 You should, of course, take it and test the messaging on a small amount of your intended audience and see how it resonates (or not).
-The latest trend is to provide Free value and in some cases in the physical form and charge potential prospects with shipping and handling fees.
+The latest trend is to provide Free value and, in some cases, physical form and charge potential prospects with shipping and handling fees.
 This method often ensures that only qualified candidates are coming to your business.

 - Push eCommerce where possible.
-We must caution you, do not take this on by yourself unless you do research or hire a team of professionals who can help you.
+We must caution you not to take this on by yourself unless you do research or hire a team of professionals who can help you.
 Of course, we can, but that’s not what this article is about!
 If you do not have an online store, you should highly consider setting one up.
-You may think it’s not necessary and quite honestly, it may not be in your specific case yet.
+You may think it’s not necessary, and quite honestly, it may not be in your specific case yet.
 But one day, it likely will be.
 You may be wondering what you would sell and how you would set it up.
 On what to sell, look heavily into your niche and profession.
 Is there an article or eBook you can create or build?
-Perhaps a set of videos or DVD’s (yes, DVD’s are still in existence).
+Perhaps a set of videos or DVDs (yes, DVDs are still in existence).
 The point is you want to get creative and come up with something you think you can package and effectively market.
 You also want to consider any promotions or offers you could run to get people to purchase your product.
 Again, much of the latter takes expertise and having the right (and exceptionally talented) team in place.
-Here is a link to our contact info ;).
+Here is a link to our contact info 😉.